 Otter pelts were a deep, rich brown, and tended to have a more solid, unvaried color than martens.
 It’s quite hard to look at 14th or 15th century clothing portrayals with dark brown fur and know whether one is seeing marten, sable or otter.

-While this article does not covered every single fur in use in the 14th and 15th centuries, it has covered the common ones, and hopefully with enough detail and accompanying visuals to give you a solid foundation for recognizing fur in clothing in period manuscripts and other figural imagery.
+While this article does not cover every single fur in use in the 14th and 15th centuries, it has covered the common ones, and hopefully with enough detail and accompanying visuals to give you a solid foundation for recognizing fur in clothing in period manuscripts and other figural imagery.

 Incorporating real fur into your present-day recreations can be challenging, though quite a learning experience, from what I have heard.
 I have yet to try it.
 Many people prefer to use recycled furs, for both ethical and cost reasons.
 You can certainly try synthetic fur products as well.
 If you do try it, beware the loft of the fur.
 Many recycled furs come from coats where the fur is worn on the outside, and such fur is often selected for its puffiness.
 Lining furs tended to be shorter and less puffy as a rule.